 - Human Popsicle: The "stoning" process in Dayworld is a form of suspended animation not involving cryonics and anything suspended this way is pretty much indestructible.
 It's used to manage population; there's so many people in the world that not everyone can be around at once, so different populations come out on different days and remain suspended the rest of the week.

 He also tries to explain away both characters' great strength and intelligence by claiming their ancestors were irradiated by a meteor, and that other relatives of Tarzan and Savage whose ancestors were exposed to that radiation include Elizabeth and Fitzwilliam Darcy, Sherlock Holmes, Fu Manchu, and Bulldog Drummond.
-Farmer is in a class of his own!

-- Lottery Of Doom: in his Father Carmody short story Attitudes.
+- Lottery of Doom: in his Father Carmody short story Attitudes.

 - Magic Meteor: The Wold Newton meteorite.